-A patron of the arts and learning, Anne played a significant role in the cultural life of Renaissance France and remains an enduring symbol of Breton identity.
+A patron of the arts and learning, she played a vital role in the cultural life of Renaissance France and remains an enduring symbol of Breton identity.

 Reine Anne de Bretagne Suite

-The Anne Suite comprises two single beds, providing a charming and flexible space for shared accommodation.
-It is immaculately appointed in Renaissance style, including period dressing tables and an ensuite bathroom with two sinks and a shower.
+The Anne de Bretagne Suite features two single beds, offering a flexible arrangement for shared accommodation.
+Decorated in a Renaissance style, the room includes period dressing tables and an en-suite bathroom with twin basins and a walk-in shower.

 Amenities